Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

 What will keep people playing?

-In Pokemon GO, there’s the drive to catch ’em all.
+In Pokémon GO, there’s the drive to catch ’em all.
 In Wizards Unite, you’ll want to advance the story and your skills.
 What’s the draw with Minecraft Earth?
 Well, what’s the draw in Minecraft?
 You can build stuff.
 And now you can build stuff in AR on your phone.

 The game isn’t narrative-driven, and although there is some (unspecified) character progression, for the most part the focus is on just having fun doing and making stuff in Minecraft.
 Like a set of LEGO blocks, a build plate and your persistent inventory simply make for a lively sandbox.

-Admittedly that doesn’t sound like it carries the same addictive draw of Pokemon, but the truth is Minecraft kind of breaks the rules like that.
+Admittedly that doesn’t sound like it carries the same addictive draw of Pokémon, but the truth is Minecraft kind of breaks the rules like that.
 Millions of people play this game all the time just to make stuff and show that stuff to other people.
 Although you’ll be limited in how you can share to start, there will surely be ways to explore popular builds in the future.

 And how will it make money?
 The team basically punted on that question — they’re fortunately in a position where they don’t have to worry about that yet.
 Minecraft is one of the biggest games of all time and a big money-maker — it’s probably worth the cost just to keep people engaged with the world and community.

-MCE seems to me like a delightful thing but one that must be appreciated on its own merits.
+MCE seems to me like a delightful thing, but one that must be appreciated on its own merits.
 A lack of screenshots and gameplay video isn’t doing a lot to help you here, I admit.
-Trust me when I say it looks great, plays well, and seems fundamentally like a good time for all ages.
+Trust me when I say it looks great, plays well and seems fundamentally like a good time for all ages.

 A few other stray facts I picked up:

-- Regions will roll out gradually but it will be available in all the same languages as Vanilla at launch
+- Regions will roll out gradually, but it will be available in all the same languages as Vanilla at launch

 - Yes, there will be skins (and they’ll carry over from your existing account)